Cypriot Intelligence Service: 2023 June terror plot

 In late June 2023, it was reported by Cypriot media that the Cypriot Intelligence Service, in coordination with the Israel Mossad and the United States Central Intelligence Agency (CIA), foiled a series of terrorist attacks on Cypriot soil which would have allegedly been executed on behalf of the Iranian Islamic Revolutionary Guard Corps (IRGC).

 The cell which was to execute the attack had been operating out of the occupied north of the island assuming authorities would be unable to surveil them due to the ongoing conflict between Cyprus and Turkey.
 However, this was not the case as there had been a surveillance operation in place on both sides of the ceasefire line.

 The would-be attackers were surveilling targets, especially in the Limassol district and other areas of Israeli interest.

 The Cypriot authorities managed to secure the equipment that would have been used.
 However, the main suspect had fled from the Turkish-occupied north but was later arrested by Mossad.

 The Prime Minister of Israel, Benjamin Netanyahu, thanked the Cypriot authorities for foiling the attack.

 Russian spy apprehension

 In October 2023, after receiving intelligence from the CIA, the Cypriot Ministry of Foreign Affairs revoked the visa of Russian journalist Alexander Gasyuk, who worked at the state-run Rossiyskaya Gazeta, for allegedly surveilling and conducting espionage on targets in Nicosia, with Nicosia's official reason citing national security concerns.
 As a result, Cypriot Intelligence followed and later apprehended the suspect who initially resisted arrest and was injured during the attempt.
 Although he was later deported, Russia demanded that Cyprus apologize for the incident and the spokeswoman of the Russian Ministry of Foreign Affairs Maria Zakharova, called it a provocation and a co-ordinated campaign from the West.

+Hybrid attack investigation

+A video surfaced on 8 January 2026, one day after the ceremony where Cyprus took over the Presidency of the EU council, accusing the government of corruption.
+Cyprus Intelligence Service had determined that the video was a product aimed at the government as a form of hybrid warfare.
+However, the Cypriot Communist Party and MPs such as Alexandra Attalides criticised the government, even though according to KYP, the Police and Fact Check Cyprus had all confirmed the nefarious and dubious nature during the preliminary investigations.